thatdot/helm-charts/extras/example-complete-installation/README.md

 ### Prerequisites

-* Sign up for Novelty and Streaming Graph Trial at [thatdot.com](https://www.thatdot.com/free-trial/)
+* Sign up for Novelty and Quine Enterprise Trial at [thatdot.com](https://www.thatdot.com/free-trial/)
-  * Add email address and API key for Streaming Graph to streaming-graph-values.yaml
+  * Add email address and API key for Quine Enterprise (also called thatDot Streaming Graph) to quine-enterprise-values.yaml
   * Add email address and API key for Novelty to novelty-values.yaml
   * **NOTE:** You will receive the API key via email.
 A separate key must be used for each unique product.